On this page

 Saarenketo's outlook on the world has also been molded by her older daughter Sofia's special needs.
 A couple of years ago, she suffered a stroke and lost her ability to speak and walk for a while.

 "Sofia recovered well but not fully.
 Some people might feel sorry for her, but Sofia is actually quite content.
 She's doing fine," Saarenketo says.

 Years after Sofia, the family welcomed another daughter, Helmi.
 She gets top grades at school and is, according to her father, a politically aware feminist.

 "With Sofia, I go to concerts, and with Helmi, I talk about classic English literature."

 Year 2014: 4ROCK-band, Lauri 'Late' Valjakka, Sami Saarenketo, Henry Lindell and Pia Heilmann.

 A dean's mission is to serve

-Of Saarenketo's predecessors, Kalevi Kyläheiko is considered the one who put the LUT School of Business and Administration on the map and whose spirit you can still sense on campus.
+Of Saarenketo's predecessors, Kalevi Kyläheiko is considered the one who put the LUT Business School on the map and whose spirit you can still sense on campus.
 Jaana Sandström, on the other hand, reformed the school's program portfolio and was the catalyst for obtaining international quality labels or accreditations for the school.